-Zermatt is well-respected as one of the world's best winter resorts, combining excellent, mixed-ability skiing on high, snow-sure slopes with breathtakingly beautiful scenery, a traditional village and some of the world's best altitude dining and good nightlife.
-If you rejoice in difficult black runs, challenging reds and other high Alpine terrain, Zermatt will always hold the edge.
-Wandering around the car-free village is an adventure in itself with narrow streets and buildings dating back to the Middle Ages or take a horse-drawn sleigh – still a popular mode of transport here.
+Zermatt is well-renowned as one of the world's best winter resorts, combining excellent, mixed-ability skiing on high, snow-sure slopes with breathtakingly beautiful scenery, a traditional village and some of the world's best altitude dining and good nightlife.
+Wandering around the car-free village is an adventure in itself with narrow streets and buildings dating back to the Middle Ages.
 The bustling high street is alive with a wide array of shops, bars and restaurants, so you'll be sure to find something which takes your fancy.

-plus plenty of challenges and areas easily accessible for gentle off piste.
 About 20 per cent of runs are classified black, and the usually-deserted Stockhorn section provides a good challenge and off-piste opportunities are limitless with a guide.
-Our clients love the 'White Hare' run which goes from the top of the 'Hohtalli cable car' down to 'Gant' dropping over 1000m in height.
-It is a long run with an adrenaline-packed descent and also offers loads of fun twists and turns.
-The Hörnli T-bar that ends above Schwarzsee, below the Matterhorn glacier, has just been replaced by a new six-seat chair, which starts lower down, allowing easier access to the runs.
+Our clients love the 'White Hare' run which goes from the top of the 'Hohtalli cable car' down to 'Gant' dropping 1000m in height.
+It's a long run with an adrenaline-packed descent and also offers loads of fun twists and turns.

-Three lift stations, the Gornergrat Railway, the Sunnegga Funicular, and the Furi Gondola, wing skiers away across this mountain paradise.
+Three lift stations, the Gornergrat Railway, the Sunnegga Funicular, and the Furi Gondola, wing skiers away across the mountain.
 From satisfying reds and undulating blues to acres of off piste, Zermatt has it all.
 The resort is home to a network of 200km of pistes across three sections - Sunnegga-Bauherd-Rothorn, Gornergrat-Stockhorn and Trockener Steg-Schwarzsee, with top stations over 3,000m.
-There is also easy access to the Italian side of the mountain, with the linked slopes of Cervinia and Valtournenche providing another 150km of pistes.
-The nursery slopes are high and have reliable snow and great views.
-For intermediates, there's plenty of mileage on long scenic, satisfying runs,

 We carefully select our hotels visiting each property and researching it in great detail before ever sending a client.
 Our hotels are hand-picked for their unparalleled accommodation, cuisine and facilities as well as first-class service.